Joan Thiele

-Alessandra Joan Thiele (/it/; born 21 September 1991), known professionally as Joan Thiele, is an Italian singer-songwriter.
+Alessandra Joan Thiele (/it/; born 21 September 1991) is an Italian singer-songwriter.

 Early life

-Alessandra Joan Thiele was born in Desenzano del Garda, Brescia, to an Italian mother from Naples and Swiss father of Colombian descent.
-She has one brother.

-She spent her early childhood in Cartagena, Colombia, before moving back to Desenzano del Garda with her mother after her parents separated.
+Alessandra Joan Thiele was born in Cartagena, Colombia, to an Italian mother from Naples and a Swiss father of Colombian descent.
+She has one brother, Giovanni.
+She spent her early childhood in Cartagena before moving to Italy with her mother after her parents separated; she grew up near Lake Garda.
 At the age of 18, she moved to London.
-She later moved back to Italy and settled in Milan.
+She later moved back to Italy at the age of 20 and settled in Milan.

 Career

+2015–2018: Career beginnings and Tango

 Thiele began pursuing music as a busker at the age of 16.
 In 2015, she released a cover of Drake's "Hotline Bling".
-The following year, she released her first single, "Save Me", and first extended play, Joan Thiele.
+The following year, she released her first single, "Save Me", and her first extended play, Joan Thiele.
+Two more radio singles, "Taxi Driver" and "Armenia", followed suit, the latter of which was featured in the second season of the Spanish teen drama television series Elite.
 In 2018, she performed at the SXSW Music Festival in Austin, Texas.
-Later that year, she released her first studio album, Tango.
+Later that year, she released her first studio album, Tango, which was preceded by the singles "Fire" and "Polite".
+In 2019, she collaborated with Myss Keta, together with Elodie and Priestess, on a new version of the song "Le ragazze di Porta Venezia".

+2019–2024: Artist collaborations and Atti

+In March 2020, she collaborated with rapper Nitro on the song "No Privacy / No Caption Needed".
+She also released Operazione oro, her second extended play and first in Italian, which was preceded by the singles "Le vacanze", "Puta", and "Bambina".

-"Le vacanze", her first single in Italian, was released in 2019.
-In March 2020, she released Operazione oro, her second extended play and first in Italian.
-In September 2021, she was featured on the song "Proiettili (ti mangio il cuore)" by Elodie, included on the soundtrack of the film Burning Hearts, and was awarded with the David di Donatello for Best Original Song.
+In February 2021, she was featured on Mace's album OBE, appearing on the song "Senza fiato" alongside Venerus.
+Later that year, she released Atto I - Memoria del futuro, Atto II - Disordinato spazio, and Atto III - L'errore, a three-part project which was eventually released as one collection, Atti, in May 2022.
+In September 2022, she was featured on the song "Proiettili (ti mangio il cuore)" by Elodie, which was included on the soundtrack of the film Burning Hearts; the song later won the David di Donatello for Best Original Song and was nominated for the Nastro d'Argento for Best Original Song.

-In December 2024, she was announced as one of the participants in the Sanremo Music Festival 2025.
-She placed 20th with the song "Eco".
-Her second studio album, Joanita, was released on 21 February 2025.
+In April 2024, she once again collaborated with producer Mace on the song "Viaggio contro la paura" with rapper Gemitaiz.
+That December, she released the single "Veleno".